WDI-SEA/interview-questions/readme.md

 Disadvantage - The tests are only as good as the programmer writing them.

 * What tools would you use to test your code's functionality?

 * What is the difference between a unit test and a functional/integration test?
+Functional Testing - Is carried out without any knowledge of the internal working of the system.The tester will try to use the system by just following requirements, by providing different inputs and testing the generated outputs.

+Unit Testing - As the name suggests, this method tests at the object level.
+Individual software components are tested for any errors.
+Knowledge of the program is needed for this test and the test codes are created to check if the software behaves as it is intended to.

 * What is the purpose of a code style linting tool?
+Linting is the process of running a program that will analyse code for potential errors.

 * What is End-to-end (E2E) testing?
 How can it be implemented in frameworks like Angular and Rails?

 ## Coding Questions: